Ionaru/MarketBot/docs/commands/price.md

 ## /price
 ##### Description
-The /price command will fetch information from EVEMarketer and show the lowest and average prices for a certain item in a region.
-Prices for buy and sell orders are seperated.
+The /price command will fetch information from EVEMarketer and show the lowest and average prices for a certain item in a region or system.
+Prices for buy and sell orders are separated.

 ##### Note
 The default region is The Forge

 ##### Syntax
-`/price <item name> [/region <region name>]`
+`/price <item name> [/region <region name>] [/system <region name>]`

 ##### Aliases
 * `/p`